 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon G1 X Mark III better than the Canon T6 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark III:

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.

 - Better jpgs: Has a more modern image processing engine (DIGIC 7 vs DIGIC 4+).